lblod/frontend-embeddable-notule-editor/README.md

 This environment is NOT suited for any production use, as it might change without notice and might be an outdated version.
 Any content entered here will not be saved.

+## Upgrading from version 5

+Version 6 uses a new packaging and rendering strategy made possible by advancements in the EmberJS framework.
+We recommend upgrading as soon as possible.

+We've done our best to make as little breaking changes as we could, but given the magnitude of the changes we can't guarantee full equivalence.

+Make sure to read the [upgrade guide](./docs/upgrade-from-v5.md) for an overview of the breaking changes and reasoning behind them.

 ## Docs

 You can find the docs in **[the docs folder](docs/index.md)**, or keep reading